 Matchbook has also recently introduced a brand new product which is the third version of their mobile apps for iPhone and Android.
 Surprisingly, it is not a regular update but a completely new thing.
 With a new version of their mobile apps, Matchbook aimed to enhance the overall user experience by redesigning and improving navigation, as well as speeding up the process of loading markets.
 The outcome is a straightforward and clear interface which allows for a quick browsing and having a single overview of wallet balance, bets, or insights.

-At the time of writing this area included previews for the main events in the following sports:
+It includes previews for the main events in the following sports:

 Markets that can be bet through the Matchbook site are covered for live scoring.
 There is a link from the live scoring part of the site to the exchange betting markets for each match.
 The Bet Slip, unmatched bets and matched bets are displayed for a logged in customer within the lounge area.
 Customers can check bets before placing them.
 This option allows bets to be reviewed before confirmation.
 This facility can be turned On or Off at any time by selecting or de-selecting the option.

+Matchbook has a Twitter account using the name @TeamMatchbook.
 The tweets include exchange betting advice and guidelines and sports betting news.
 Relevant entries are retweeted and tweets are added on a daily basis.
 The Matchbook Twitter account also includes Who To Follow and Trends.
-The page also displays followers you might know and 10.6k Photos and videos.
-The Twitter page also includes a logo for Gamcare which is organisation that addresses problems associated with addictive gambling.
+The page also displays followers you might know and 23k worth of photos and videos.

-At the time of writing the Forum subjects had only attracted a handful of entries.
+Existing customers can login using their account details to join what is described as the world’s fastest growing betting community.
+The Forum invites comments in regards to general sports news, betting developments for the main betting sports and advice on how to use the Matchbook website and mobile version.
 The Forum page also displays the Bet Slip and all unmatched and matched bets.
 Forum comments are added by Matchroom staff and customers.
 The number of comments, latest entries and the time since the last entry are displayed.
 Users can scroll down a list of the current Form topics which date back about six weeks.